isomerpages/moe-bukittimahpri/_student-dev-experiences/Future Ready Citizens.md

 <li>Suggested setting for banner photo: Classroom where students carry out duties, Eco-Defenders carrying out their recycling duties, student leaders morning assembly </li>
 </ul>

-At Bukit Timah Primary School, we nurture&nbsp;Future-Ready Citizens&nbsp;who&nbsp;are informed, responsible, and adaptable, and&nbsp;who contribute meaningfully to their&nbsp;community.&nbsp;Students learn to&nbsp;make thoughtful decisions,&nbsp;embrace diversity, and&nbsp;take ownership of their actions in an increasingly complex and connected world.&nbsp;&nbsp;<p></p>
+At Bukit Timah Primary School, we nurture Future-Ready Citizens who ;are informed, responsible, and adaptable, and who contribute meaningfully to their community.
+Students learn to make thoughtful decisions, embrace diversity, and take ownership of their actions in an increasingly complex and connected world.
 <p align="justify">
-Through&nbsp;<strong>National Education (NE)</strong>,&nbsp;<strong>Values in Action (VIA)</strong>&nbsp;programmes, and&nbsp;<strong>Cyber&nbsp;Wellness</strong>&nbsp;education, students develop civic mindedness and a sense of&nbsp;identity and an understanding of their role as&nbsp;Singaporeans.
-They learn to appreciate different perspectives, act responsibly both online and offline, and work&nbsp;collaboratively&nbsp;to build a better future.&nbsp;&nbsp;</p>
+Through <strong>National Education (NE)</strong>, <strong>Values in Action (VIA)</strong> programmes, and <strong>Cyber Wellness</strong> education, students develop civic mindedness and a sense of identity and an understanding of their role as Singaporeans.
+They learn to appreciate different perspectives, act responsibly both online and offline, and work collaboratively to build a better future. </p>
 <p align="justify">
-These experiences&nbsp;help students to&nbsp;grow into&nbsp;confident and ethical individuals who are prepared to navigate change, use technology&nbsp;responsibly&nbsp;and contribute positively to society.</p>
+These experiences help students to grow into confident and ethical individuals who are prepared to navigate change, use technology responsibly and contribute positively to society.</p>

 <strong><font color="#4b0082">Our Key Programmes</font></strong>